Martin Ramsland

-Martin Ramsland (born 2 April 1993) is a Norwegian football striker who currently plays for Norwegian First Division side Sandnes Ulf.
+Martin Ramsland (born 2 April 1993) is a Norwegian football striker who currently plays for Eliteserien side Arendal.

-He hails from Øyslebø, and started his career in local club Marnardal IL.
+He hails from Øyslebø and started his career in local club Marnardal IL.
 After playing in the Sixth Division he jumped four tiers to play for Mandalskameratene in the Second Division.
 Discovered by larger clubs, notably Viking and Start, he was signed on loan by Strømmen in 2013, a move that was made permanent.
 In 2016, he joined Sogndal, who were particularly impressed by Ramsland's stats collected by an analytic tool named ZXY.
 He made his Norwegian Premier League debut in March 2016 against Bodø/Glimt.

-On 12th of December 2019, Ramsland got a 5 and a half minute hattrick to turn the score against Lillestrøm from 4-0 to 4-3 to make IK Start promote on away goals to the Eliteserien.
+On 12 December 2019, Ramsland got a 5 and a half minute hattrick to turn the score against Lillestrøm from 4-0 to 4-3 to make IK Start promote on away goals to the Eliteserien.